Introduction to Basic Fabric Types and Fiber Content

 While printed fabrics have a pretty obvious right (correct) and wrong side, fabrics that aren’t printed may be a little more difficult to discern correct side from wrong side.
 And in some fabrics, like Jacquards, you might like both sides, even though one is technically the correct side.

-Common Woven Fabrics
+Common Woven Fabric Types

 You’ll run into woven fabrics like broadcloth, shirting, suiting, twill, corduroy, velvet, satin, chiffon, georgette, poplin, china silk (which isn’t silk) and a whole bunch more.